donovanglover/nix-config/help/commands.md

     - Add `-S` to show the size of each duplicate file
     - Add `-d` to delete duplicates during execution
     - Add `-A` to ignore hidden files
+- Search for all files of a specific extension in a given directory, recursively: `fd -e ext`

 ### Inox